ObernhumerMichael/crypto_strategies/README.md

 - A rather solid trading strategy for strongly trending markets.

-#### SMA and RSI v2
+#### SMA and RSI with custom stoploss

 Same as the default but uses ATR to make custom stoplosses.
-This improves the trading results significantly.

 **Strategy:** [TF_SMA_RSI](./strategies/TF_SMA_RSI_V2.py)

+**Result:** profit

+**Notes:**

+- This improves the trading results significantly.
+- The custom stoploss helps to minimize the losses on false signals.
+- The custom stoploss gives the indicator more breathing room when needed.

 # Final Thoughts